 So the reason I bring this up is the new Fusion Energi is projected to offer an EPA-estimated electric-only range of 25 miles.
 Now while they claim it’s 20 percent greater than that of the current model.
 I mean once test drives from Green Living Guy occur again, we will take their word.

 It also says Ford engineers designed a new 9.0-kilowatt-hour air-cooled lithium-ion battery.
 Thereby offering greater energy capacity with no change to the physical size of the battery pack.

 However more noteworthy and based on data generated by more than 23,000 MyFord® Mobile plug-in hybrid customers over several years.
 They decided, Ford estimates the 2019 Fusion Energi will potentially allow up to 80 percent of plug-in customers to drive their typical daily commute on electricity alone, with the support of both home and workplace charging, assuming the vehicle is fully charged daily at home and at work.

 In conclusion and even without workplace charging, Ford estimates approximately 48 percent of plug-in hybrid customers could potentially get to and from their jobs on electric power alone.

 Finally, this estimate is based on MyFordMobile data collected.
-Like in 2011.
+I mean Like in 2011.
 That’s from more than 19 million unique trips.
-All from 23,000 Ford battery electric vehicles and plug-in hybrid electric vehicles.
+All from 23,000 Ford battery electric vehicles.
+That’s as well as plug-in hybrid electric vehicles.